NervosEducationHub/EducationHubArticles/surprisingly_secondary_issuance_is_not_inflationary/index.md

 Over time, all these factors continuously reduce the supply of available coins.
 We can deduce that the total spendable supply is always less than the number of CKBytes issued.
 Therefore:

-CKBytes issued - CKBytes lost and non-spendable = Total supply of spendable CKBytes
+<code>CKBytes issued - CKBytes lost and non-spendable = Total supply of spendable CKBytes</code>

 ### Calculating the Rate of Lost and Unspendable CKBytes